felix-lambert/felix-lambert.github.io/all_collections/_posts/2019-11-07-clean-code-javascript.md

 Envisioning code as a story can be a useful metaphor for helping to create clean code.
 If the audience has difficulty reading your story, it will not be a pleasant experience for them.
 They will not be able to work with it, explain the nuances to others, or adapt it in the future.

 So clean code is just simple code.
 Nothing else.
 If you repeat yourself, you don't abstract, if your code still stays simple, it doesn't matter.
-Do not build for yourself or the machine — build for the next developer who takes over from you.

 # Naming